General guide for creating accessible content

 Alternative text for images

-• It should not replicate information in any text associated with it.
+- It should not repeat information available in text accompanying the image

-• It should not say “Image of….” or similar as a screen reader will identify it as an image.
+- It should not say “Image of….” or similar (screen readers identify images).

 Creating a document structure

-• tables of content and document outlines can be created automatically
+Tables of contents and document outlines can be created automatically in Google Docs and Word.

-You should avoid making the text bigger and using bold to indicate headings and subheadings.
-Though the text may look like a heading, the underlying code will not be set correctly, and screen reader users will not benefit.
+Use the correct style and formatting tools when creating your document - don’t just make the text bigger and bolder to indicate headings and subheadings.
+Though the text may look like a heading, the underlying code will not be set correctly, and screenreader users will not benefit.
+Use the style settings such as Heading 1, Heading 2, Heading 3 and Normal Text to format your document.

 Slide layout